 And congrats, Class of 2017.
 There’s good news in store for you!

-Following payroll best practices includes having a payroll process and conducting a payroll audit to ensure that process is performing as it should.
+Following payroll best practices includes having a payroll process and putting together a payroll audit procedure to ensure that process is performing as it should.
 You have to check (and recheck) that you cross your t’s and dot your i’s.
 Before we go through the steps of how to conduct a payroll audit, let’s talk about why you should do it in the first place.

 Maybe it’s medical advancements that allow people to stay healthier and live longer.
 Maybe it’s the rising price of retirement and the uncertainty about the sustainability of Social Security.
 Maybe it’s a shift in cultural attitudes about aging.
 Whatever the cause (or combination of causes), it’s becoming more and more common for Baby Boomers to delay or entirely forego retirement.
 Instead, they’re continuing to participate in the workforce long past the age their parents did.